Flat Rate shipping $9.95. Free Standard Shipping on all orders over $100.

 Are tinted lenses the same as polarised lenses?

 Short answer.
 No!
 Don’t be fooled by a dark or metallic tint.
 Tinted sunglasses do not necessarily provide protection from ultraviolet radiation or provide any glare-reduction.
-And emeralds?
-Nero obviously was a fan, but I think we might chuck a pair of polarised sunnies in the beach bag instead.

 Our Babiators sunglasses compared: